-- 1. A deficit of €5.5 million on the GESS scheme - 2.
-A surplus of €3.5 million on the RWESS scheme - 3.
+- 1. A surplus of €12.2 million on the GESS scheme - 2.
+A surplus of €5.6 million on the RWESS scheme - 3.
 A surplus of €1.2 million on the BnM Fuels scheme

-At 31 March 2020 after allowing for expected future increases in earnings and pensions in payment, the valuations indicated that the actuarial value of total scheme assets was sufficient to cover 96%, 102% and 112% of the benefits that had accrued to the members of the GESS, RWESS and BnM Fuels (April 2021) schemes respectively at the valuation dates.
+At 31 March 2023 after allowing for expected future increases in earnings and pensions in payment, the valuations indicated that the actuarial value of total scheme assets was sufficient to cover 111%, 100% and 112% of the benefits that had accrued to the members of the GESS, RWESS and BnM Fuels (April 2021) schemes respectively at the valuation dates.

 Liabilities are computed using the aggregate method, which is considered an appropriate method for defined benefit pension schemes that are closed to new entrants and would expect the average age to increase.
-The RWESS and BnM Fuels schemes are now in surplus while the GESS is in deficit, when the total value of the respective scheme assets is compared to the actuarial value of the accrued benefits of the members.
+All schemes are now in surplus when the total value of the respective scheme assets is compared to the actuarial value of the accrued benefits of the members.

-A GESS funding proposal to address the scheme deficit was approved by the Board, shareholders, active members and the Pension Board in June 2021.
-Under the revised funding arrangement, the Group will pay €12.5 million over a five-year period, with €2.5 million to be paid annually between 2023 and 2027.
+A GESS funding proposal to address the previous scheme deficit was approved by the Board, shareholders, active members and the Pension Board in June 2021.
+Under the revised funding arrangement, the Group will pay up to €12.5 million over a five-year period, with €2.5 million to be paid annually between 2023 and 2027 if required.
 No additional liability has been recognised for the funding commitments over and above the IAS 19 liability in accordance with the accounting requirements of IAS 19 and IFRIC 14.